Marius Niculae: 2011–2012

-Despite Niculae was expected to leave Dinamo in the summer break, on 11 July he extended his contract until December 2012, accepting a 40% pay reduction.
-Niculae started the season with a goal in the first league game, netting with a header Dinamo's only goal in a 1–0 home win against FCM Târgu Mureş.
-He scored a brace in the second league game in a 5–0 away win against Gaz Metan Mediaş, the first for Dinamo on the Gaz Metan Stadium from the past 11 years.
+Despite Niculae being expected to leave, on 11 July he extended his contract until December 2012, accepting a 40% pay reduction.
+Niculae started the season with a goal in the first league game, netting Dinamo's only goal with a header in a 1–0 home win against FCM Târgu Mureș.
+He scored a brace in the second league game in a 5–0 away win against Gaz Metan Mediaș, the first for Dinamo on the Gaz Metan Stadium in the past 11 years.
 He continued his excellent form in the third round, scoring once from the penalty spot and providing one assist for Ionel Dănciulescu in a 2–0 win against Pandurii Târgu Jiu.
-He also scored once in a 1–2 away defeat against Vorskla Poltava from the first leg of Europa League's Play-off, on 18 August.
-Ten days later, he netted the winning goal in a 2–1 victory against Oţelul Galaţi.
-On 25 September, he scored another brace against Petrolul Ploieşti, taking his tally of goals to seven, his most prolific start from his career.
+He also scored once in a 1–2 away defeat against Vorskla Poltava in the first leg of the Europa League play-off, on 18 August.
+Ten days later, he netted the winning goal in a 2–1 victory against Oțelul Galați.
+On 25 September, he scored another brace against Petrolul Ploiești, taking his tally of goals to seven, his most prolific start of his career.
 He was also selected four times in the Team of the Week, after only eight rounds.
 On 17 October, Niculae scored a hat-trick against Ceahlăul, in a 5–0 away win.
-On 5 November, he scored another brace in a 3–2 victory against CFR Cluj, netting the winning goal in the stoppage time.
-On 5 December, he scored from the penalty spot in the Eternal derby, in a 1–3 defeat against Steaua București.
-Twelve days later he converted a controversial penalty kick, in a 1–0 victory against FCM Târgu Mureş, giving Dinamo an end of 2011 as winter champions.
+On 5 November, he scored another brace in a 3–2 win over CFR Cluj, netting the winning goal in stoppage time.
+On 5 December, he scored from the penalty spot in the Eternal derby, in a 1–3 defeat to Steaua.
+Twelve days later he converted a controversial penalty kick, in a 1–0 victory against FCM Târgu Mureș, securing Dinamo's position as winter champions at the end of 2011.
 On 12 February 2012, Niculae signed a new deal with Dinamo, extending his contract until 2014.
-Later that month, Niculae has been appointed team captain, taking over the leadership from Dănciulescu.
-He scored in three matches in a row against Pandurii, Sportul Studenţesc and Oţelul Galaţi, continuing his quest for the Golden Boot.
-He also received his first red card from Liga I against Oţelul, ending a 182 matches run without being sent-off.
-On 8 May, Niculae scored the only goal in a 1–0 win against Voinţa Sibiu.
+Later that month, Niculae was appointed team captain, taking over the leadership from Dănciulescu.
+He scored in three matches in a row against Pandurii, Sportul Studențesc and Oțelul Galați, continuing his quest for the Golden Boot.
+He also received his first red card from Liga I against Oțelul, ending a run of 182 matches without being sent off.
+On 8 May, Niculae scored the only goal in a 1–0 victory against Voința Sibiu.
 On 23 May, Niculae captained Dinamo in the Romanian Cup final against Rapid București, until he was substituted in the 81st minute.
 Dinamo won its first trophy in five years, after a 1–0 victory.
 Niculae lifted the trophy along with Dănciulescu.
 He ended fifth in Liga I with Dinamo, netting 19 times in the league and 20 overall.

-On 14 July, Niculae lifted his second trophy after Dinamo won 6–4 at the penalty shootout CFR Cluj in the Romanian Supercup.
-This was also Niculae's last match played for Dinamo.
+On 14 July, Niculae lifted his second trophy after Dinamo won 6–4 at the penalty shoot-out against CFR Cluj in the Romanian Supercup.